 - A person is asked to write an essay in response to a particular point of view, argument, or problem.

 - In this case the essay can be written in a less formal way than the way the essay should be written in Question 2 of the IELTS Academic Reading test.

 IELTS Academic Speaking test and one General IELTS test.

-The IELTS Speaking test aims to assess a person’s ability to use English as a dialogue language, and the test takes between 11 to 14 minutes, and the conversation is recorded between the person applying for the examination and the examiner.
+The aim of the IELTS Speaking test is to assess a person’s ability to use English as a language of dialogue.
+The test takes between 11 to 14 minutes, and the conversation between the person taking the exam and the examiner is recorded.

 The IELTS Speaking test consists of three parts :

-Note: The Speaking test is conducted in a way that does not allow the person to practice certain answers before the exam.
+Note: The speaking test is conducted in a way that may not allow the person to practice certain answers before the exam.

-You can now view the exam forms, exam training, and learn more information about booking and fees, by visiting the following link:
+Test forms and test practice can now be viewed and more information about booking and fees, by visiting the following link: